barrowclift/badmusichertz/_posts/2020-04-01-the-epic-volume-3.markdown

 blurred-card: False

 episode: 11
-title: "The Epic - Volume 3"
+title: "The Epic - Volume III"
 author: "the Barrowclift Siblings"
 date: 2020-04-01 07:23:43-0400
+last_modified_at: 2023-01-28 13:51:11-0500
-excerpt: "The journey finally reaches its end as Marc and Michael close the book on Kamasi Washington’s “The Epic” with Volume 3: “The Historic Repetition”."
+excerpt: "The journey finally reaches its end as Marc and Michael close the book on Kamasi Washington’s “The Epic” with Volume III: “The Historic Repetition”."
 image: https://dropbox.badmusichertz.com/the-epic-volume-3/images/episode-art.jpg

 podcast-filename: "bmh11.mp3"